-Johnson & Johnson recalls lot of Johnson's Baby Powder
+Johnson & Johnson recalls lot of baby powder

-Johnson & Johnson is voluntarily recalling a single lot of its Johnson's Baby Powder in the United States "out of an abundance of caution."
+Johnson & Johnson is voluntarily recalling a single lot of its baby powder in the United States "out of an abundance of caution."

 Continue Reading Below

-The recall comes after the Food and Drug Administration discovered the presence of sub-trace levels of chrysotile asbestos contamination in samples from a single bottle purchased from an online retailer.
+The recall comes after the Food and Drug Administration discovered the presence of sub-trace levels of chrysotile asbestos contamination in samples from a single bottle of Johnson's Baby Powder purchased from an online retailer.

 Despite the low levels reported, the company is recalling Lot #22318RB of Johnson's Baby Powder, from which the tested sample was taken.